umutkaanbaser/yolov8cpp/README.md

 ```c++
  Inference inf("../model/yolov8n.onnx", cv::Size(640, 640), "", true);
 ```
-Here, right after declaring the address of our model, we state the input size of the model as the second variable.
+Here, right after declaring the address of our model, we state the input size of the model as the second variable with <b> cv::Size </b>.
 As the third variable, we declare the classes on which the model was trained.
 As the 4th variable, we mention GPU usage.

 bu dökümanda yolov8'in c++ ortamında nasıl çalıştabiliriz ona baktık.